yongbin999/inspire2/docs/proposal/proposal.md

 +	With this front end production, we can also introduce a product for the school/department admins to modify the class pre-reqs relationships.The admins would easily get an estimate summary of total student plans, which can help them plan ahead in assigning professors and classrooms.

 ###### Social media
-+	To built on the student timeline application, we like to add in the social media aspect, where students can publish their class histories and plans on other websites, or as a link on their resume.
++	To build on the student timeline application, we like to add in the social media aspect, where students can publish their class histories and plans on other websites, or as a link on their resume.
 +	Another aspect of social media we like to implement is student experiences, comments on the path of classes they took.
 This will be available to other and be rated/ranked.
 This will be useful for new students to read, it will be like getting advising from a former student's perspective, which is difficult to do for most new students.

 ###### Services